Tour Conditions & Terms

 Just as each of us has one body with many members and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.
 We have different gifts, according to the grace given us – Romans 12:4-6.

-Team members should realize and respect that each team member has unique gifts and that the Lord has called us to act as a single, cohesive body for HIS glory.
+Team members should realize and respect that each team member has unique gifts and that the Lord has called us to act as a cohesive body for HIS glory.

 Flexibility